As the pace of business continues to accelerate, more and more organizations are turning to agile methodologies to keep up.

 Additionally, look for a product owner who is fully available for the project.
 They must be fully involved to ensure the team has the right priorities and guiding requirements along the way.

 When you have determined the key competencies required for a given project, consider using a visual workspace to highlight employees with the necessary strengths and skill sets.
 In Lucidchart, you can generate an org chart from employee data, add conditional formatting, and group employees by various factors.

 Though Scrum is not difficult to implement, consistently delivering real value is never easy.
 Teams that want to succeed in an Agile environment must commit to the process and their own personal and collective growth.
 Those that do are the ones who will stay ahead of the curve.

-Visualize your org to align scrum teams with your business strategy and quickly view key competencies.
+Visualize your org to align scrum teams with your business strategy and put the right employees on the right projects.